moe4github/DNS-Blocker/README.md

 The option `check-names ignore;` is used because the generated bad-host list include also host names with underscore.
 Without this option, bind will not load the file.

-After that, add the following option into the named.conf.options config file:
+After that, add the following option into the __named.conf.options__ config file:

     response-policy { zone "rpz";};

-[named.conf.options]

 ### Update
     git pull <remote repo>